binaryphile/concorde/README.md

 [StackOverflow], the [Bash Hacker's Wiki] and to a lesser extent [GreyCat's Wiki], as well as my own personal stylings with bash.

-**NOTE: This readme is currently out-of-date - to see the current status of capabilities, look at the tests in `shpec/` and the examples in `examples/`.**

-I will be updating the documentation as soon as possible.

 Goals
 =====

+The overall goal of concorde is to include all of the must-have features necessary to both create command-line executable scripts as well as reusable library scripts.

-Make it easy to:
+That includes making it easy to:

--   get started writing a script with the familiar command-line option interface

--   write reusable bash libraries (naysaying curmudgeons be damned)
+-   parse command-line options

+-   load a library from the PATH or from a path relative to the current file

--   do [test-driven development] on bash code
+-   do [test-driven development]

--   pass and return hashes and arrays to/from functions
+-   pass arrays and hashes (a.k.a. associative arrays) to functions without using global variables or [namerefs]

--   do basic operations with hashes and arrays such as joining and splitting

--   nest hashes

--   write self-contained functions with minimal reference to global variables

--   keep the function namespace as uncluttered as possible
+-   import specific functions from a library rather than requiring all functions in the file

--   create namespaces to store groups of variables away from the global namespace
+-   store and access related variables outside of the global namespace

--   bring/send such namespaced variables into and out of the local scope

--   use the safest options for common system commands such as `rm`
+-   use the safest options for common system commands such as `rm` by default

--   reduce visual clutter from special characters
+-   reduce visual clutter from special characters such as quotes and dollar signs where possible

+In support of these goals, concorde attempts to address some of my perceived shortcomings of bash, namely:

+-   [variable scoping] and reliance on globals

+-   singular function namespace

+-   directory-location dependent behavior of the `source` command

+-   lack of protection from sourcing files with circular dependencies

+-   all-or-nothing loading of library functions

+-   lack of testing facilities

+-   default behavior of not stopping on errors

+-   no tracebacks on errors

 Prerequisites
 =============